Transferring Large Files To Us

 Making Your File Sizes Smaller

-Perhaps you’ve got limited data allowance or slow internet speeds, there are a few simple ways to make your files smaller, at no expense to the artwork quality:
+Perhaps you’ve got limited data allowance or slow internet speeds, there are a few simple ways to compress your files – at no expense to the artwork quality.
+It can also help you send files that are small enough for our form uploads (if you don’t want to use WeTransfer as shown above).

 Zip Your Files

-This is always recommended.
-To zip, select the file or folders you need and then Right Click > Send to > Compressed (zipped) folder.
+To zip a file on Windows, simply select the file or folders you need and then Right Click > Send to > Compressed (zipped) folder.

 Hide All Groups / Layers (.psd files)